Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Wilson-Bokowiec.jpg" width="280" style="float:left" hspace="10">
 ####Julie Wilson-Bokowiec
-Julie is a performer, writer and media artist.
+is a performer, writer and media artist.
 She is an accomplished physical performer and musician and has worked with such luminaries as Lindsey Kemp, the Austrian artist Hermann Nitsch and Genesis P-Orridge among others.
 She has created new works in opera, contemporary dance, performance art and theatre including: *The Red Room* (Canal Café Theatre) nominated for the Whitbread London Fringe Theatre Prize (best production), *Dorian Grey* (LBT/Opera North) and *The Last Cuckoo* nominated for the 20th Mayer-Whitworth Award (Royal National Theatre).
 Julie is the sole performer of an extensive repertoire of works for the Bodycoder System that range from large theatrical works such as *Spiral Fiction* commissioned by Digital Summer as part of the cultural programme of the Commonwealth Games, Manchester and shorter concert pieces including *Cyborg Dreaming* commissioned by the Science Museum, London, *Lifting Bodies* (The Trafo Theatre, Budapest) and *Zeitgeist* for KlangArt, Osnabruek.
 Works for voice and Bodycoder system including *Vox Circuit Trilogy *and most recently *V’Oct*(Ritual) and *Pythia:Delphine21* created in residency in Athens and premiered at the International Animart Festival in Delphi Greece 2016.
 Julie is a regular guest practitioner at the University of Manchester and Manchester MMU.

 <br>